Habrador/Unity-Programming-Patterns/README.md

 * To make it easier to rebind keys.
 Example of this is available in the code section.

 * To make it easier to make a replay system.
-When you play the game, you store in some data strcuture which button you pressed each update.
+When you play the game, you store in some data structure which button you pressed each update.
 When you want to replay what has happened, you just iterate through each command while running the game.
 Example of this is available in the code section.

 * To make it easier to make an undo and redo system.
 Is similar to the replay system, but in each command you also have a method called Undo() where you do the opposite of what the command is doing.
 Example of this is available in the code section.